Kwaku Bonsu Osei

-Kwaku Bonsu Osei (born 17 August 2000) is a Ghanaian footballer who plays as a winger or attacker for Serbian SuperLiga club Spartak Subotica.
+Kwaku Bonsu Osei Gaucho (born 17 August 2000) is a Ghanaian footballer who plays as a winger or attacker for Serbian SuperLiga club Spartak Subotica.

 Career

 Bonsu Osei started his career with Slovak side Senica, where he made 1 league appearance and scored 1 goal.
 On 8 December 2019, Bonsu Osei made his league debut for Senica during a 1–2 loss to Žilina.
 On 8 December 2019, Bonsu Osei scored his first league goal for Senica during a 1–2 loss to Žilina.

 Before the 2020 season, he signed for Caracas in Venezuela.

 In the European winter transfer window 2022-2023 Kwaku Bonsu Osei joined Serbian SuperLiga club Spartak Subotica, based in the northern Serbian city of Subotica.

+On 20 September 2023, Bonsu joined Al-Kharaitiyat on loan.